BRITT CROW-MILLER

 writing.

-Selected Publications
+Selected Academic and Popular Publications

 • Philip Stoker, Heejun Chang, Britt Crow-Miller, Elizabeth Wentz, Gabrielle Jehle, and Matthew Bonnette.
 “Building Water Efficient Cities: A comparative analysis of how the built environment influences water use in four Western U.S. cities.”
 Journal of the American Planning Association, 2019.